roob-p/SunshineCaptureSwitcher/docs/README.md

    - `0`: Do nothing.
 Sunshine remains in WGC mode, and the WGC icon stays visible in the system tray.
    - `1`: Switch to DDX and remain there *(you’ll need to reconnect after switching).*
    - `2`: Temporarily switch to DDX, and return to WGC once the UAC window is closed *(requires reconnecting twice from the client).*
-   - `-1`: Launch Sunshine in WGC mode and then close the WGC script. *(No WGC icon in the system tray).*
+   - `-1`: Launch Sunshine in WGC mode and then close the WGC script. *(no WGC icon in the system tray).*

 ## 🛰️ Support for Apollo:
 - Just set `ProgToUse = Apollo` in `config.ini` and the program is ready to use!